Savoy Declaration

-The Savoy Declaration is a Congregationalist confession of Faith.
+The Savoy Declaration is a Congregationalist confession of faith.
 Its full title is A Declaration of the Faith and Order owned and practised in the Congregational Churches in England.
 It was drawn up in October 1658 by English Independents and Congregationalists meeting at the Savoy Hospital, London.
+It consists of a preface, a confession, and a platform of discipline.

-History
+The Savoy Assembly

-The Savoy Assembly (not to be confused with the Savoy Conference a few years later) met at the Savoy for eleven or twelve days from 12 October 1658.
+The Savoy Assembly met at the Savoy for eleven or twelve days from 12 October 1658.
 Representatives, mostly laymen, were present from more than one hundred independent churches.
 Thomas Goodwin, who was a Westminster divine and author of the Westminster Confession of Faith, and John Owen were the leaders in a committee of six divines appointed to draw up a confession.
 The writers were influenced by the Cambridge Platform, which was the statement of church government produced by the Congregational churches in New England.
 The 1647 Westminster Confession of Faith of the Church of England was used as a basic template.